-Customer Retention Rate and related metrics are imperative for any SaaS product.
+SaaS Retention Metrics, like the customer retention rate, is imperative for any SaaS product.
 They allow you to understand potential gaps in a customer’s experience and allow you to tackle them quickly so you can drive that much-needed growth.

 According to Forbes, it’s actually 5x cheaper to invest in retaining current customers than it is to invest in trying to attain new ones.
 Pretty crazy, huh?

 In this article I look at 6 customer retention metrics you should be tracking, why they’re important, and how to run those calculations.
 For more information, we also cover the best Customer Retention Management Strategies on another blog article.

 If you’re short on time today, here’s the TLDR:

 - Retention and churn rates can help you understand why (and where) in the funnel customers are dropping off so you can make the appropriate adjustments.

 - Understanding the number of customers you lose in a given timeframe is important, but so is understanding the impact on your revenue based on the different plans you might offer – it helps you forecast your earnings and losses.

 - Get insights on how long a customer will stick around so you can increase that lifetime value and drive growth.